rust-lang/book/nostarch/chapter01.md

 *dependencies*.)

 The simplest Rust programs, like the one we’ve written so far, don’t have any dependencies.
-So if we had built the “Hello, world!” project with Cargo, it would only use the part of Cargo that handles building your code.
+If we had built the “Hello, world!” project with Cargo, it would only use the part of Cargo that handles building your code.
 As you write more complex Rust programs, you’ll add dependencies, and if you start a project using Cargo, adding dependencies will be much easier to do.